Koha-Community/kohadocs/source/lists.rst

 -  You can also choose how to sort the list

--  Next decide if your list is going to be private or public
+-  Next, decide if your list is going to be private or public

-   -  A private list is managed by you and can be seen only by you (depending on your permissions settings below)
+   -  A private list can be seen only by you

-   -  A public list can be seen by everybody, but managed only by you (depending on your permissions settings below)
+   -  A public list can be seen by everybody

 -  Finally decide what your permissions will be on the list.
-You can allow or disallow:
+You can allow changes to the list from:

-   -  anyone else to add entries

-   -  anyone to remove his own contributed entries

-      -  **Note**

-             The owner of a list is always allowed to add entries, but needs permission to remove.

-   -  anyone to remove other contributed entries
+   -  Nobody: this will close the list to contributions

+   -  Owner only: only you will be able to add or remove items from the list

+   -  Anyone seeing this list: other users will be able to add or remove items from the list

 A list can also be created from the catalog search results